pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

 2.0.2 New Features and Changes
 ==============================

-pfSense 2.0.2 is a maintenance release with some bug and security fixes since 2.0.1 release.
+pfSense® software 2.0.2 is a maintenance release with some bug and security fixes since 2.0.1 release.
 It is possible to upgrade from any previous release to 2.0.2.